pypa/hatch/docs/history/hatch.md

 ***Changed:***

 - The `run`/`env run`, `fmt` and `shell` commands now only change the current working directory to the project root if not already inside the project
+- The `shell` command now accepts a single argument to specify the environment to enter which overrides the standard choice mechanisms.
+The arguments determining shell options have been converted to flags.

 ***Added:***